 NHS is responsible for overseeing ordinances that pertain to animals.
 Stray animal pick-up, dog bites, cruelty reports, injured or sick animals are just a few of the calls Animal Control considers a priority.
 If you have an emergency or priority call that requires an immediate response, contact our dispatch center at 402-444-7800, ext 1. *All caller identities remain confidential.
+Situations involving bites or aggressive dogs should be reported immediately to 402-444-7800 extension 1.

 Please remember that NHS has jurisdiction in Omaha and Sarpy County.
 If your issue is outside of our jurisdiction, please contact your local animal control or law enforcement agency.